 I was hoping for 4 oz per plant and final yield of 20 ozs but a lot went wrong with this grow due to health issues.
 During my two hospital stays the plants received only water and no nutes and I am sure this affected yield.
 Also during this time and while in flower the plants grew too tall and they were stressed by being too close to lights.
 Not only were they too close but they blocked the fans airflow making the situation even worse.
 The leaves tacoed badly and were actually brittle and crisp at harvest.

 The good thing is I found a good pheno and the plants yielded fairly well considering the hell they went through.
 The stress affected the high too.
 The plants were very sticky and had a nice piney lemony smell to them.
 The weed I sampled had a very pleasant cerebral sativa high but the potency was lacking.
 This is definitely not the breeders fault but my own.
 I will probably make hash from them.

-I will be growing Jack Herer again and this time things will go much better.
+I will be be doing another Jack Herer grow in the future and next time things will go much better.
 I would definitely recommend giving Sannies Jack Herer a go.
 It is an easy to grow, high yielding strain provided you don’t bake it like I did.